rndinfosecguy/Scavenger/README.md

 optional arguments:
-  -h, --help           show this help message and exit -0, --pbincom        Activate pastebin.com archive scraping module -1, --pbincomTrack   Activate pastebin.com user track module -2, --sensitivedata  Search a specific folder for sensitive data.
+  -h, --help           show this help message and exit -0, --pbincom        Activate pastebin.com archive scraping module -1, --pbincomTrack   Activate pastebin.com user tracking module -2, --sensitivedata  Search a specific folder for sensitive data.
 This might
                        be useful if you want to analyze some pastes which were not collected by the bot.